Prophets in Ahmadiyya: Ahmadiyya writings

 "God is One and without any partner or rival, but persons of this type, the elect of God, whom the world has seen, may be counted by thousands.
 We may see a single face reflected in a thousand looking-glasses, and yet there are not really a thousand faces but only one face of which there are so many reflections.
 This world is a grand reflector; in other words, it is a place of glasses for the reflection of the 'face' of God and the face of Satan.
 God, so to speak, stands against some of the mirrors and therefore the 'image' of God is seen in them.
 Against others, Satan makes his appearance and his likeness is consequently witnessed in them.
 But from these reflections it should not be imagined that the images are so many different gods.
 There are thousands of the Manifestations of God, and thousands of those of the Devil."

 "God made Adam in His image and after His likeness, and the Prince of the Devils manifested himself in the person of Cain.
-The manifestations of the Deity and the Devil have since then been appearing in the world…"
+The manifestations of the Deity and the Devil have since then been appearing in the world…".

+Even though man is made in the best shape, believing that God is like a human being is against the Islamic beliefs as God can not be imagined and He is beyond human comprehension and His Attributes can not be shared with anyone.
+Believing otherwise would be going against the fundamental beliefs in Islam of God is One, associating no one with Him and that no one can obtain His Unique Power and Attributes.

 "Every age stands in need of new light and a new representative.
 Whenever this light grows dim in a people and the influence of a heavenly magnetizer is not felt among them, they bend down solely to the Earth and its mean cares.
 They are carried away by the current of carnal desires and drown in a flood of sins and impurities, unable to get out of it.
 History bears strong evidence to it."